Introduction

 How to type dual dialogue

-1. Click on the element type to open the element menu.
-Choose "Insert Dual Dialogue" from the menu.
+1. Choose "Insert Dual Dialogue" from the block type menu.

 Page Breaks

-If you want to start an Act or Scene Heading on a new page, you can manually insert a page break either from the Element menu or with the keyboard shortcut Control + Enter.
+If you want to start an Act or Scene Heading on a new page, you can manually insert a page break either from the block type menu or with the keyboard shortcut Command + Enter.